Bili-Sakura/awesome-remote-sensing-visual-generative-models/README.md

 > [!IMPORTANT]
 > The following are related survey papers in remote sensing.
 However, **visual generative models remain under-explored** in all existing remote sensing surveys.
 This repository aims to fill this gap by providing a comprehensive collection of visual generative models specifically for **satellite images**.
 We focus exclusively on satellite imagery and exclude aerial images, street-view images, and their applications.

+> [!WARNING]
+> We do not fully track the latest code, dataset and venue.
+We may miss it.
+Please give us feedback if something is not correct.

 | Title | Year | Venue | Tags | Link |
 |-------|------|-------|------|------|
 | From Orbit to Ground: A Comprehensive Review of Multimodal Self-Supervised Learning for Remote Sensing | 2025 | IEEE MGRS | Multimodal, SSL | [DOI](https://doi.org/10.1109/MGRS.2025.3588505) |